Georges Gautschi

 Georges Harold Roger Gautschi (6 April 1904 – 12 February 1985) was a Swiss figure skater.
 He won the bronze medal in men's singles at age nineteen at the 1924 Chamonix Olympics.
-He went on to come in third at the 1926 European Figure Skating Championships and then came in second in 1929.
+He went on to finish third at the 1926 European Figure Skating Championships and then second in 1929.
 Gautschi won the bronze medal at the 1930 World Figure Skating Championships.